 All eligible employees of the Authority are required by Chapter 88, Hawaii Revised Statutes (HRS), to become members of the Employees' Retirement System of the State of Hawaii (the ERS), a cost-sharing, multiple-employer defined benefit public employee retirement plan.
 The ERS provides retirement benefits, as well as death and disability benefits with multiple benefit structures known as the contributory, hybrid, and noncontributory plans.
+The ERS is governed by a Board of Trustees.
 All contributions, benefits, and eligibility requirements are established by Chapter 88, HRS, and can be amended by legislative action.